 Back to the 1800s.
 As far as “becoming free” of Sydney’s oversight and control went, dates of independence followed by self-government in these previous colonies were as follows:

-click here to read some of South Australia and Adelaide's history, famous for a number of firsts and equal firsts, including secret ballots and the legalising of trade unions.
+click here to read some of South Australia and Adelaide's history, famous for a number of firsts and equal firsts, including secret ballots, the legalising of trade unions, and the Torrens title for land registration.

 click here for Hobart (Tasmania) and Melbourne (Victoria)